The Million-Acre Stewards: Farming the Australian Outback

 Like most properties in the Australian Outback that are too arid to support cropping and too remote to be contaminated by pollution, the Bettses’ land has been virtually untouched by chemicals since the dawn of time.
 It was organic before organic existed.
 So when OBE Organic, set up by Outback ranchers to be the first organic beef company in Australia, came knocking at their door, it was a pretty easy decision to join.

-“It wasn’t like we had to make a big change,” said Sharon.
+“It wasn’t like we had to make a big change,” Sharon said.

 Made up of predominantly Hereford cattle, the herd is built for inland Australia, thriving on the native grasses and forages naturally growing throughout the family’s nearly 2 million acres of open land.
 For their 10,000 head of cattle, the math breaks down to a massive 200 acres per cow.